ppy/osu-wiki/wiki/Tournaments/SS/2021/en.md

 | *7th place* | Exclusive banner |
 | *8th place* | Exclusive banner |

-Total prize pool was €105 being splitted evenly by the decision from organiser, for exact formula please see the [SS 2021 discussion thread](https://osu.ppy.sh/community/forums/topics/1254577).
+The total prize pool was €105 split evenly by the decision of the organiser.
+For the exact formula see the [SS 2021 discussion thread](https://osu.ppy.sh/community/forums/topics/1254577).

 ## Organisation